TFO: History

 When TVO (then known as TVOntario) launched in 1970, it aired French-language programming on Sundays from noon until sign-off.
 By the 1980s, the provincial government concluded that a separate francophone educational network was needed to prevent the "ghettoization" of the Franco-Ontarian community.

 In 1985, the Ontario Ministry of Municipal and Cultural Affairs, together with Communications Canada, approved the creation of an Ontario-based French-language educational television network.
 At the time, the only portions of Ontario with access to a dedicated francophone educational television service were the National Capital Region and the Ottawa Valley, which were served by Radio-Québec outlet CIVO-TV in Hull.
 In 1986, the new network received its broadcast licence from the Canadian Radio-television and Telecommunications Commission (CRTC).
-On January 1, 1987, this network was officially launched by the Ontario Educational Communications Authority under the name La Chaîne Française (primarily known on-air as La Chaîne).
-In 1995, La Chaîne was renamed TFO (short for Télévision française de l'Ontario).
-The company would remain a part of TVO until 2007, when it was transferred to the Ontario French-language Educational Communications Authority, a separate crown corporation.
+On January 1, 1987, this network was officially launched by the Ontario Educational Communications Authority under the name La Chaîne TVO (primarily known on-air as La Chaîne).
+In 1997, La Chaîne was renamed TFO (short for Télévision française de l'Ontario).
+The company would remain a part of TVO until 2007 when it was transferred to the Ontario French-language Educational Communications Authority, a separate crown corporation.
 It is the only French-language television broadcaster in Canada headquartered outside Quebec.

 For the first decade of La Chaîne's operations, TVO's existing practice of broadcasting in French on Sundays continued, and La Chaîne aired English-language programming during the same time block.
-This was because La Chaîne was only available on cable at first, and the government wanted to ensure that Franco-Ontarian viewers without cable still had access to a block of French-language programming, while making English TVO programs available on La Chaîne for those who wanted them.
-As transmitters were added in a number of French-speaking communities, the practice was discontinued in the mid-1990s.
+This was because La Chaîne was only available on cable at first, and the government wanted to ensure that Franco-Ontarian viewers without cable still had access to a block of French-language programming while making English TVO programs available on La Chaîne for those who wanted them.
+As transmitters were added in several French-speaking communities, the practice was discontinued in the mid-1990s.